vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

 2. Do the following to integrate with SaaS services such as Tanzu Mission Control, Tanzu Service Mesh, and Tanzu Observability.
 In the JSON file:

-    - to enable or disable Tanzu Mission Control and to use the Tanzu Mission Control CLI and API enter `"tmcAvailability": "true/false"`
+    - to enable or disable Tanzu Mission Control and to use the Tanzu Mission Control CLI and API, enter `"tmcAvailability": "true/false"`.
-    - to enable or disable Tanzu Service Mesh, enter `"tkgWorkloadTsmIntegration": "true/false"`
+    - to enable or disable Tanzu Service Mesh, enter `"tkgWorkloadTsmIntegration": "true/false"`.
-    - to enable or disable Tanzu Observability, enter `"tanzuObservabilityAvailability": "true/false"`
+    - to enable or disable Tanzu Observability, enter `"tanzuObservabilityAvailability": "true/false"`.

 3. If you are using a proxy, configure the proxy details in the proxy field corresponding to the cluster.

-    For example, to enable or disable proxy on the management cluster, use `tkgMgmt: {"enable-proxy": "true"}` in the json file.
+    For example, to enable or disable proxy on the management cluster, use `tkgMgmt: {"enable-proxy": "true"}` in the JSON file.

 4. Enable or disable Tanzu Kubernetes Grid extensions.
 For example,
     - to enable or disable Prometheus and Grafana, enter `"enableExtensions": "true/false"`.